cod-developers/CIF2JSON/README.md

-1. Top level container is an array instead of an object, thus, order of CIF datablocks (represented as objects) in an input file is retained; uniqueness of datablock names are not enforced;
+1. Top level container is an array instead of an object, thus, order of CIF datablocks (represented as objects) in an input file is retained; uniqueness of datablock names is not enforced;

-2. Data items are keys of ``values`` sub-object, thus uniqueness of data names within a data block / save frame are enforced;
+2. Data items are keys of ``values`` sub-object, thus uniqueness of data names within a data block/save frame is enforced;

-3. Values are *always* represented as strings exactly as given in CIF file, without losing any precisions;
+3. Values are *always* represented as strings exactly as given in CIF file, without losing precision;

 3. Types of values are stored alongside in a sub-object ``types`` of datablock.
-Thus, ``?`` value of type 'unquoted string' is easily distinguishable from ``?`` value of type 'quoted string' or 'textfield', reducing the need of methods to escape ``?`` and ``.`` values with special meanings;
+Thus, ``?`` value of type 'unquoted string' is distinguishable from ``?`` value of type 'quoted string' or 'textfield', reducing the need for methods to escape ``?`` and ``.`` values with special meanings;

-4. Values of a tag are always put in an array; there is a sub-object ``inloop`` of datablock, which tells whether a tag is looped or not;
+4. Values of a tag are always stored as an array; there is a sub-object ``inloop`` of datablock, which tells whether a tag is looped or not;